DataDog/kics/documentation/rules/k8s/service_type_is_nodeport.md

 ### Description

- The Service type should not be `NodePort`.
+ Service resources should not have `spec.type` set to `NodePort`.
+A `NodePort` service exposes pods on each node and can create security and accessibility concerns; prefer `ClusterIP` or `LoadBalancer` where appropriate.

 ## Compliant Code Examples